Nikola Marković: Professional career

 Markovic started his professional career at KK Mega Basket, where he had 6 successful seasons before moving to Radnički Belgrade.

 He moved back to FMP Železnik for the 2010–11 season and went to Crvena zvezda for the 2011–12 season.
 He joined Radnički Belgrade again for the 2012–13 season, but in March 2013, he moved to Vojvodina Srbijagas.
 He then moved to KAOD for the 2013–14 season.

 He joined Panelefsiniakos for the 2014–15 season, and for the next season he moved to PAOK.

 In July 2016, he signed with Polish club Trefl Sopot.
 On 5 January 2018 he left Trefl Sopot and signed with Stelmet Zielona Góra for the rest of the season.

-Serbian national team
+National team career

 Marković was a member of the junior national teams of Serbia.
 He played at the 2007 FIBA Europe Under-18 Championship in Spain, where he won the gold medal.
 He also played at the 2009 FIBA Europe Under-20 Championship.

 He also played with Serbia at the 2013 Mediterranean Games, where he won a silver medal, and at the 2013 Summer Universiade, where he won a bronze medal.